 However, if you can’t be asked to download a separate software alongside a malware detector, then you should check out some malware detectors that directly clean out suspicious files.

 However, the might be a little bit slower than usual.
 I would suggest some excellent software like HitmanPro.
-Yes, it’s a “pro,” meaning that it is a paid software.
+Yes, it’s a “pro,” meaning that it is a premium software.

 But you can still use the trial version for 30 days I think that should be good enough for a periodic cleaning to remove the Win32:Evo-gen virus message.